adrianmuino/Draw-App-BBB/README.md

 sudo dd if=./bone-debian-9.9-lxqt-armhf-2019-08-03-4gb.img of=/dev/sdc
 ```

-## Boot BBB from SD card and prepare the root file system:
+## Step 3: Boot BBB from SD card and prepare the root file system.
 Eject the SD card from your host machine and connect it to the BBB using the SD card reader.
 Connect the BeagleBone to your VM using the USB cable.
-On your Ubuntu VM enable the BBB by going to Devices >> USB >> BeagleBoard
+On your Ubuntu VM enable the BBB by going to Devices >> USB >> BeagleBoard.
-Open a secure shell session with the BBB:
+Open a secure shell session with the BBB.
 ```bash
 ssh 192.168.7.2 -l debian
 ```
-When prompted enter the password which is: temppwd
+When prompted enter the default password which is: temppwd

 Navigate to the following directory.
 ```bash
 cd /opt/scripts/tools/